softwareconstruction240/softwareconstruction/instruction/computer-security/computer-security.md

 ### Bcrypt

 As an additional protection for our user's passwords we want to use a hash algorithm that is expensive to calculate.
 That way it is difficult to create a table of precomputed passwords.
-With modern hardware, that utilizes graphical processing units (GPUs), it is possible to try millions of possible hashes per second with the `SHA-256` algorithm.
+With modern hardware that utilizes graphical processing units (GPUs), it is possible to try millions of possible hashes per second with the `SHA-256` algorithm.
 For this reason, algorithms such as `Bcrypt` were created to make it computationally expensive to generate a hash, while still maintaining all of the other desirable characteristics of a password hashing algorithm.
-That means that while `SHA-256` can create missions of hashes per second, `Bcrypt` will only generate a few thousand when running on the same hardware.
-That makes it very difficult for an attacker to create a large rainbow table, and extremely difficult to do so with salted data.
+That means that while `SHA-256` can create millions of hashes per second, `Bcrypt` will only generate a few thousand when running on the same hardware.
+The cost of generation it very difficult for an attacker to create a large rainbow table, and extremely difficult to do so with salted data.

 You can experiment with `Bcrypt` using the following library.